yellowee/MOJE-how-do-i-qa/README.md

 Then in the pql console run: `\i /path/to/db/development_setup_script.sql` Exit console by typing `\q`

+**Copy database.yml.sample to database.yml and fill in the password you chose earlier.**

 Then `rake db:reseed` to populate development environment with example data.

 # Gem dependencies